vgmstream/vgmstream/doc/TXTH.md

 ### Base offset chaining
 Some formats read an offset to another part of the file, then another offset, then other, etc.

-You can simulate this chaining multiple `base_offset`
+You can simulate this chaining multiple `base_offset`:
 ```
 base_offset = @0x10                 #sets current at 0x1000
 channels    = @0x04                 #reads at 0x1004 (base_offset + 0x04)